Location Data for Simpletons

 Okay, well who or what collects this data?
 The most common ways to collect location data are through 1) an SDK, 2) Beacons, and 3) bid-stream/exchange data.
 If you’re anything like me, though, those words probably mean nothing to you.
 So let me break it down.

 3) Bid-stream/exchange data: Bid-stream data comes from ads running on mobile apps installed by users like you and me.
-To get data on your location however, app publishers have to obtain express permission to use the data.
-The large issue right now with bid-stream is that it is much less accurate than a SDK or beacon.
+To get data on your location, however, app publishers have to obtain express permission to use the data.
+The large issue right now with bid-stream is that it is much less accurate than an SDK or beacon.

 Another term you might come across in this industry is “geofencing.”
 Geofencing is when an app uses GPS, Wi-Fi, cellular data, or RFID (Radio Frequency Identification) to outline a certain geographic boundary to collect data from.
 Once they have set up this boundary, a pre-programmed action will occur any time a mobile device or RFID tag enters that specified area.
 If you ever shop at Walmart and have the Walmart app, your device will respond to geofencing around stores and deliver coupons and e-receipts.